openhwgroup/cva6/docs/04_cv32a65x_design/source/parameters_cv32a65x.rst

      - User mode
      - 0

-   * - NrScoreboardEntries
+   * - DebugEn
+     - Debug support
+     - 0

-     - Scoreboard length
+   * - DmBaseAddress
+     - Base address of the debug module
-     - 4
+     - 64'h0

    * - HaltAddress
      - Address to jump when halt request